-The neutral-density filter, or ND filter, is a powerful tool photographers use to reduce the amount of light entering a camera lens in order to select exposure combinations that would otherwise result in overexposed images.
+The neutral-density filter, or ND filter, is a powerful lens filter photographers use to reduce the amount of light entering a camera lens in order to select exposure combinations that would otherwise result in overexposed images.
 This article is a basic guide to ND filters and how they are used.

 Light, either natural or artificial, is by far the most crucial element when we photograph as it can transform both the scene and the mood of the image.
 And it’s very important for a photographer to know how to control it based on his needs.
 But how a photographer can control the available light in the scene?